kevchu3/azure-buildagent-container/README.md

 As a security best practice, pods should be run as a rootless user.
 There are several methods to accomplish this, and we have opted to lock down privileges by [creating a new SecurityContextConstraint] named `nonroot-builder` for the Azure DevOps service account for our builder pods.

-As cluster-admin, create a serviceaccount for the build agent, a nonroot builder SCC, and apply the SCC to the serviceaccount:
+As cluster-admin, create a serviceaccount for the build agent, a [nonroot-builder SCC], and apply the SCC to the serviceaccount:
 ```
 $ oc create sa azure-build-sa
-$ oc create -f resources/nonroot-builder.scc.yaml
+$ oc create -f resources/nonroot-builder.yaml
 $ oc adm policy add-scc-to-user nonroot-builder -z azure-build-sa
 ```

-The `agent.deployment.yaml` file has already been configured to use the `azure-build-sa` serviceaccount.

 ### 6. Configure Deployment